Friday, May 30, 2014

 The takeaway for Apollo 10 Lunar Module Snoopy’s pass 47,400 feet above Apollo 11 site 2 is that the mission performed outstandingly as a “dress rehearsal” for NASA’s planned landing of two Apollo 11 astronauts on the lunar surface in July 1969.

-TRW Incorporated artist’s concept depicts the 42-second Apollo 10 Lunar Module descent engine’s firing that propels Snoopy back into higher lunar orbit for rendezvous and docking with Command and Service Module Charlie Brown; NASA ID S69-33765: Public Domain, via NASA Image and Digital Library
+TRW Incorporated artist’s concept depicts the 42-second Apollo 10 Lunar Module descent engine’s firing that propels Snoopy back into higher lunar orbit for rendezvous and docking with Command and Service Module Charlie Brown; NASA ID S69-33765: Generally not subject to copyright in the United States, via NASA Image and Digital Library

 Acknowledgment